inductiva/inductiva/docs-sources/openfoam/run-occDrivAerStaticMesh/sections/section2.md

 task.print_summary()
 ```

-When the simulation is complete, we terminate the machine, download the results and print a summary of the simulation as shown as follows.
+When the simulation is complete, we terminate the machine, download the results
+and print a summary of the simulation as shown as follows.

 ```
 ```

+As you can see in the “In Progress” line, the part of the timeline that
+represents the actual execution of the simulation, the core computation time of
+this simulation was approximately 3.5 seconds.

+Stay with us to see how you can scale this same simulation into multiple machines
+and reducing the simulation time by X times!